-The VCU Student Media Center (SMC), located at 817 W. Broad St., houses various media outlets (student media organizations) that are run and produced by students.
+The VCU Student Media Center (SMC) houses various media outlets all run and produced by students as student media organizations.

-The online student-run radio station features an eclectic mix of indie and specialty music, talk shows, and award-winning local music video series like the Chalkboard Sessions, and is broadcasting online 24/7 at wvcw.org and on our app.
+The student-run radio station features an eclectic mix of indie and specialty music, talk shows and award-winning local music video series like the Chalkboard Sessions.
+The station broadcasts online 24/7 at wvcw.org and on our app.

-Previously known as Poictesme and named after the fantastical land created by novelist James Branch Cabell, the student-run journal has been showcasing the literary and art works of VCU students for more than a decade.
-Published annually in print and available online at pwatem.com.
+You might remember Pwatem as Poictesme but, did you know the name comes from the fantastical land created by novelist James Branch Cabell?
+The student-run journal has showcased the literary and artistic works of VCU students for more than a decade.
+The journal, published annually in print, is also online at pwatem.com.

 The student-run features magazine covering the fashion, art, music and culture worlds at VCU and in Richmond.
 Published annually in print and updated regularly online at inkmagazinevcu.com.

-The online-only student-run fashion and style website dedicated to covering local events, reporting style trends and uncovering local design talent, at rivercityfashionuprising.com.
+The online-only, student-run fashion and style website reports local events but also details style trends while uncovering local design talent.
+Features available at rivercityfashionuprising.com.

-The student-run literary and art journal that publishes student works that discuss or explore topical social issues, including race, gender, sexuality, mental health, environment, religion, injustice, crime and inequality.
-Published annually in print and available online at amendmentvcu.com.
+This student-run literary and art journal publishes student works that discuss or explore topical social issues.
+Topics include; race, gender, sexuality, mental health, environment, religion, injustice, crime and inequality.
+Published annually in print and also found online at amendmentvcu.com.

 The student-run comics anthology showcases a collection of student-produced comics in each themed issue.
 Published annually in print, with expanded digital versions available online at emanatacomics.com.

-The home for complex creative video projects, the student-run group produces short films, YouTube videos, game shows and more, to help bring student ideas to reality.
+Mercury Video lives for complex creative video projects.
+The student-run group produces short films, YouTube videos, game shows, and more to help bring student ideas to life.
 See more at mercuryvideo.org.